keu/docs/astro/cli/astro-deployment-create.md

 ## Description

 Create a Deployment on Astro.
-This command is functionally identical to [creating a Deployment](configure-deployment.md) via the Cloud UI.
+This command is functionally identical to using the Cloud UI to [create a Deployment](create-deployment.md).

 ## Usage